 When no schedule/links are posted above, then none are scheduled yet; please check back.
 (We juggle topical interest, facilitator availability, and campus spaces to get each term's schedule up ASAP!)

-- We ask that all participants be present for the entire workshop.
+- We ask that all participants be present for the entire session.
 Arriving late or leaving early means you miss material for yourself, and can disrupt others' learning.

 - Advance registration is required so that we can confirm sessions will "make," prepare materials, and provide updates/ reminders.

 We currently offer the following workshops, available on-request for groups.
 (Individuals should check and sign-up for our open sessions, posted above if scheduled.)

 Queer & Ally (Q&A) Trainings

 This series of workshops provide introduction and deeper dives around genders and sexualities, the LGBTIQ+ experience, and opportunities to act as an Ally.
 Visit the Q&A pages for details on workshops and the Q&A Network.

-This session introduces groups to DEI and the Inclusive Excellence framework, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
+This session introduces groups to DEI, its relation to University mission and values, and supports affiliates in connecting the frameworks to their role and activities on campus.
 Longer sessions provide more time to develop specific work/role action plans.